 Growing up in christianity, I was quite familiar with this passage, as many christians often use it as a means of ending debate on topics regarding salvation.
 When an argument between two different beliefs could not be resolved, one would often try to end the discussion by stating something to affect of, “We’re told to work out our own salvation,” as if to say that the truths of salvation are determined by what an individual “works out” in his own mind and heart.

-Essentially, the false argument is that the Bible says we’re responsible to “work out” (as if “in one’s own understanding”) our own salvation; so, as long as we are sincere in what we believe about salvation, then we’ll all be fine in the end.
+Essentially, the false argument is that scripture says we’re responsible to “work out” (as if “in one’s own understanding”) our own salvation; so, as long as we are sincere in what we believe about salvation, then we’ll all be fine in the end.

 Nothing could be further from the truth.
 But, in all actuality, this is not an atypical approach to all doctrinal differences among most christians.
 There are some 41,000 different flavors of christianity (denominations) in the world (Gordon-Conwell Theological Seminary), and they all disagree with one another to some degree on doctrinal matters; so, the way they all claim to be “saved” is to assert that folks are free to believe whatever doctrines they want, as long as they all agree on the “essentials of salvation.”

 Here’s the big problem with that one: christianity peddles a false salvation, so none of the denominations are actually truth.
 The “essentials” that are promulgated concerning salvation being a decision made by man (or a “sinner’s prayer”) aren’t even a legitimate part of salvation.
 They are all counterfeits of the true faith.

 Moreover, those who are actually a part of Yah’s family are led by ONE Holy Spirit in ONE faith as ONE body.
 The entire concept of denominations is corrupt and evil.